 - The Company’s ever-evolving platform encompasses the entire payments value chain as it relates to merchants, from checkout to payment settlement.
 This single integrated platform provides a merchant-friendly alternative to the multiple legacy providers that merchants previously had to rely on for payments processing.

 - Adyen primarily targets large, global enterprise merchants as well as, increasingly, domestic and mid-market merchants, which the Company views as the next adjacent segment to enterprise merchants.
-In 2017, Adyen processed transactions for several thousand merchants around the world and across industries, including retail, travel, digital services, hospitality and marketplaces.
+In 2017, Adyen processed transactions for several thousand merchants around the world and across industries, including retail, travel, digital services, hospitality and platforms.
 The Company’s customer base includes Uber, Netflix, Facebook, Spotify, Etsy, Vodafone, Sephora, Tory Burch, L’Oréal and booking.com.

 - As of 31 December 2017, the Company had 668 employees globally, with its headquarters in Amsterdam, the Netherlands, and 14 other offices in the United States (San Francisco, New York), Latin America (Mexico City, Sao Paulo), Asia-Pacific (Singapore, Sydney, Shanghai) and Europe (Paris, London, Manchester, Berlin, Stockholm, Brussels and Madrid).